 Insurance – All contractors desiring to provide dust control services in Washington County shall submit a certificate of insurance in an amount not less than $1,000,000 aggregate with Washington County named as additional insured.

 Materials – Contractors shall certify that all materials used for dust control are free and clear of toxic materials affecting the environment, the public, and livestock.
 A listing of ingredients shall be submitted stating the composition and percentage of each ingredient in the mixture.
 Certification shall state that the mixture meets or exceeds applicable DNR and EPA regulations.
 The following materials are approved for use as dust control:

-Marking Dust Control Area – Each location treated for dust control shall be marked with lime green plastic flags provided by the contractor at no cost to Washington County.
+Marking Dust Control Area – Each location treated for dust control shall be marked with bright orange plastic flags (5" x 8" with 30" staff) provided by the contractor at no cost to Washington County.
 The flags shall be placed on both sides of the road at each end of the dust control area and embedded in the road shoulder, at the break of the slope.
 The flags shall be placed at the time of permit application.
 Washington County will not be liable for blading through unpermitted and/or unmarked dust control areas.

 Permit Applications – The Contractor shall accept the dust control permit applications and collect the permit fee from the applicants.